So many healthy gurus I have interviewed swear by Apple cider vinegar

 Several human studies suggest that vinegar can increase satiety, help you eat fewer calories and even lead to actual pounds lost on the scale.

-By reducing calorie intake, this should translate to reduced weight over time.
+By reducing calorie intake, should translate to reduced weight over time.

 A study in obese individuals showed that daily vinegar consumption led to reduced belly fat, waist circumference, lower blood triglycerides and weight loss (18):